stevespaw/video-creation-app/README.md

 ## Notes

 - The application creates H.264 MP4 videos compatible with most players.
+- The API will return the URL of the completed file
 - HTTP URLs are downloaded using `axios` and processed locally.
 - Output files are stored in the `uploads` directory or at the specified `outputUrl`.
 - The Docker image includes FFmpeg, ensuring consistency across environments.
 - For production, add authentication, rate limiting, and input validation.
 - Clean up the `uploads` directory periodically to manage disk space.

-  ## Pull
+  ## Docker Pull
   docker pull stevespaw/video-creation-app:latest
   ## Sample Run
   docker run -d --restart=always --name videocreator \